 - Follow the rules for food safety, including washing your hands well and often.

-Whether you buy the baby food or make it yourself, texture and consistency are important.
+- Whether you buy the baby food or make it yourself, texture and consistency are important.
 At first, babies should have finely puréed single-ingredient foods.
 (Just applesauce, for example, not apples and pears mixed together.)

-If you use prepared baby food in jars, spoon some of the food into a bowl to feed your baby.
+- If you use prepared baby food in jars, spoon some of the food into a bowl to feed your baby.
 Do not feed your baby right from the jar — bacteria from the baby's mouth can contaminate the remaining food.
 If you refrigerate opened jars of baby food, it's best to throw away anything not eaten within a day or two.

-Around 6 months of age is a good time for your baby to try a cup.
+- Around 6 months of age is a good time for your baby to try a cup.
 You might need to try a few cups to find one that works for your child.
 Use water at first to avoid messy clean-ups.
 Do not give juice to infants younger than 12 months.

 - Feeding Your 1- to 3-Month-Old

 - Food Safety

 - Food Allergies